-With a rich history spanning more than 100 years, the McAlister-Leftwich House has been transformed into a boutique wedding and event venue that can accommodate up to 150 guests.
+With a rich history spanning more than 100 years, the McAlister-Leftwich House has been transformed into a boutique wedding and event venue.

 The Gant-McAlister House is a prime example of the transition from Queen Anne to Colonial Revival style architecture.
 The house was built in 1915 for the Gant family, who lived there for 31 years, and then sold to the McAlister's in 1949.
 Dr. McAlister was a prominent Greensboro pediatrician and was involved in the rehabilitation of young men in and out of prison.
 The house was then given to First Presbyterian Church, and when it no longer suited their needs, it was saved and moved to 507 N Church St. by Ms. Anne Carlson.